 Siemens decided to design its employee evaluation process by moving past age-old methods which were tedious and time-consuming.
-Instead, they wanted employee assessments that were quick, fun, and at the same time provided precise results.
+Instead, they wanted employee assessments that were quick, fun, and at the same time providing precise results.

 This set up a well-oiled employee appraisal process.
 Online assessments meant that there were no manual bottlenecks which usually happens in the case of traditional appraisal methods.
 Moreover, for each employee, there was systematic data filing in the form of reports.
-Reports gave an accurate representation of the employee’s skill competency.
+Reports provided an accurate representation of the employee’s skill competency.

 With iMocha, the internal skill assessment was quicker than Siemens had estimated.
 They assessed almost 150 employees in 2 weeks, which otherwise would have taken them almost 2 months.